Displayed Type Theory and Semi-Simplicial Types: Semantics

-and so on: $\X^{\cred{\partial}\n}$ is the type of $(\n-\cred{1})$-truncated semisimplicial types, and $\X^\n~\A$ is the type of ways to extend such an $\A$ to an $\n$-truncated one, i.e.\ the types of indexed families of $\n$-simplices. \end{example}
+This suggests that in general, $\X^{\cred{\partial}\n}$ will be the type of $(\n-\cred{1})$-truncated semi-simplicial types, while $\X^\n~\A$ will be the type of ways to extend such an $\A$ to an $\n$-truncated one, i.e.\ the types of indexed families of $\n$-simplices.
+We will prove this formally in \cref{sec:correctness-sst}. \end{example}

 It remains to show that this construction of $\dCoind$ has the structure stipulated in \cref{sec:dcoind}.
 To this end, we first unpack what it means for a type $\C\in \Ty(\Gamma\ce\lock_\trisq\ext\Phi)$ to be an $\Ftil$-coalgebra.
 This means it is equipped with a section of the projection $\Ftil(\C) = (\C\ext \F(\C)) \to \C$, which syntactically is to say a partial substitution